SS Superior City: Wreck controversy

-For a number of years the Great Lakes Shipwreck Historical Society used a wedding ring from a skeleton on the Superior City to promote its museum.
+For a number of years the Great Lakes Shipwreck Historical Society used a wedding ring from a skeleton on Superior City to promote its museum.
 In a 2000 interview Farnquist likened the identity of the skeleton and the owner of the wedding ring to a shipwreck mystery that may never be solved.
-The ring and other artifacts from the Superior City are still on display in the Great Lakes Shipwreck Museum.
+The ring and other artifacts from Superior City are still on display in the Great Lakes Shipwreck Museum.